glioympas/blogql/README.md

 ## Minimal Laravel blog using Vue and GraphQL

 The goal is to explore GraphQL.
 This project is minimal.
-The company I work for, uses GraphQL, so let's rock it!
+The company I work for, uses GraphQL, so let's rock it.

 Looks good, and even with this small project I can see some benefits over REST.